GeoStructPy

 \[ \rho_{max} \leq \rho_{all}, \quad \theta_{max} \leq \theta_{all} \]

-Common allowable angular distortion for tall buildings: \(\theta_{all} = 1/500 = 0.002\) (20% probability of damage).
+Common allowable angular distortion for tall buildings: \(\theta_{all} = 1/500 = 0.002\).

 2.3 Settlement Components